erichosick/erichosick.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 ## Conclusion

-Although there is still [debate](http://c2.com/cgi/wiki?HomoiconicityClassification) as to what makes a language Homoiconic, I think we have shown that it is indeed possible to program in Javascript using only a fundamental datatype (a message).
+Although there is still [debate](http://c2.com/cgi/wiki?HomoiconicityClassification) as to what makes a language Homoiconic, I think we have shown that it is indeed possible to program in Javascript using only a fundamental datatype (a mechanism).

 Our programs are indeed data-structures both in code and when instantiated on the heap.